AleksandarHaralanov/StairsFix/README.md

 # StairsFix
-Fixes breaking stairs not returning the stair block.
+Fixes breaking stairs not returning the stairs block.

 # Credits
 @moderatorman for helping me with some of the stuff.